Mohite2017/Mohite2017/README.md

 ---

-## 🎯 Career Objective (Recruiter-Focused)
+## 🎯 Career Objective (Recruiter-Friendly)

-To secure a **DevOps / Cloud Engineer role** where I can:
+Seeking a **DevOps / Cloud Engineer role** to:
 - Automate infrastructure & deployments
-- Improve system reliability and scalability
+- Improve system reliability
-- Work with modern cloud-native technologies
+- Work on scalable cloud platforms
-- Contribute to high-impact production systems
+- Contribute to real production systems

 ---

-## 📫 Contact Me
+## 📫 Connect With Me

 - 🔗 GitHub: https://github.com/Mohite2017
-- 💼 LinkedIn: *(Add your LinkedIn URL)*
+- 💼 LinkedIn: *(add your LinkedIn URL)*
-- 📧 Email: *(Add your professional email)*
+- 📧 Email: *(add your professional email)*

 ---

 ## ⭐ Support

 If you like my work:
-- ⭐ Star my repositories
+- ⭐ Star repositories
 - 👤 Follow my GitHub profile

-> *“Automate today, scale tomorrow.”*
+> *“Automation is not a tool, it’s a mindset.”*